Content Strategy

-This article explores exactly what it means to create quality content, including Google’s quality rater guidelines, and how to measure content quality.
+This article will explain exactly what it means to create quality content, including Google’s quality rater guidelines, and how to measure content quality.

-By the end, you’ll be able to create a list of KPIs for analyzing your own content (and probably also need a long break from the words ‘quality’ and ‘content’).
+By the end, you’ll be able to create a list of KPIs for analyzing your own content, and will probably also need a long break from the words ‘quality’ and ‘content’.

 What Does ‘Quality Content’ Mean?